rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

 The agent Setup program provides the easiest way to get started with the agent.
 Setup completes the following configuration tasks for you:

--  Configures an agent token that the agent uses to authenticate with Cloud Monitoring.
+-  Configures an agent token that the agent uses to authenticate with Rackspace Monitoring.

 -  Creates an agent configuration file, ``rackspace-monitoring-agent.cfg``.